-We consent to the reference to our firm under the caption "Experts" and to the use of our report dated April 14, 2000 in Amendment No. 2 to the Registration Statement (Form S-1 No. 333-45496) and related Prospectus of StemCells, Inc. (formerly CytoTherapeutics, Inc.) for the registration of 3,205,486 shares of its common stock.
+We consent to the reference to our firm under the caption "Experts" and to the use of our report dated April 14, 2000 in the Registration Statement (Form S-1 No. 333-) and related Prospectus of StemCells, Inc. (formerly CytoTherapeutics, Inc.) for the registration of 65,000 shares of its common stock.